• Skip to main content

 Can I Freeze This Cake?

-Tips for the Best Spice Cake
+Tips For The Best Spice Cake Recipe

 • Do NOT use blackstrap molasses to make this recipe.
 It's much too bitter.
-Opt for a mild molasses instead.
+Opt for a mild unsulphered molasses instead.

 • If you don't serve it to the neighborhood, the extras are even tastier the next day!